-This is backed up by the research and data in the Puppet’s State of DevOps report for both 2020 and 2021, which found a strong correlation between the increased performance of an engineering organization and the usage of internal platforms.
+This is backed up by the research and data in Puppet’s State of DevOps reports for both 2020 and 2021, which found a strong correlation between the increased performance of an engineering organization and the usage of internal platforms.

 The core of platform engineering: product mindset!

-Making sure you enforce a product mindset when setting up your platform engineering team is key for long term success.
-What you definitely don’t want your platform team to become is a glorified help desk that is constantly trying to keep up with a bunch of support operations tickets.
+Making sure you enforce a product mindset when setting up your platform engineering team is key for long-term success.
+It prevents your platform team from becoming a glorified helpdesk, spending time and resources on building tools developers don’t want, and failing to sustain developer adoption of the platform.

 “Using a product-thinking approach can help you clarify what each of your internal platforms should provide, depending on its customers.
 Companies that put their platform teams behind a ticketing system like an old-school operations silo find the same disadvantages of misaligned prioritization: slow feedback and response, resource allocation contention and other well-known problems caused by the silo.
 We’ve also seen several new tools and integration patterns for teams and technologies emerge, allowing more effective partitioning of both.”

-- Optimize for speed, not for cost (Courtney Kissler)
+- Optimize for speed not cost (Courtney Kissler)

-- Do your user research on what a great developer experience means to your dev team; otherwise you will end up like this
+- Research what a great DevEx means to your dev team; otherwise you will end up like this

-- Come up with a good balance of the cognitive load tradeoff and find the right degree of abstraction for your team (see Humanitec’s DevOps Benchmarking Study 2021)
+- Find the right degree of abstraction for your team (Humanitec’s 2023 DevOps Benchmarking Study)